touchtypie/touchtypie/README.md

 The default playmode is `shuffleglobal`.

+### Q: What is meditation?

+As its name implies, meditation declutters the `touchtypie` user interface to help the Student reach a state of meditation - a state of singularity of the Mind on the book.

 ### Q: What is perfection?

 As its name implies, perfection enforces an exact match between the Student response (what you typed) and the Trainer's speech to be considered a successful training.